 Proofs.
 Proofs are sent to authors in order that they may make sure that the paper has been correctly set up in type and not that they may add new material.
 Otherwise, increased printing charges are inevitable.
 Excessive alteration may have to be disallowed or made at the author's expense.
-The symbols used to indicate corrections should be those laid down in British Standard 1219 C: 1958.
+The symbols used to indicate corrections should be those laid down in British Standard 1219C: 1958.
 All corrections should be made in ink in the margins; marks made in the text should be only those indicating the place to which the correction refers.

-Corrected proofs and typescripts should be returned without delay to Dr Christine Hughes, British Journal of Nutrition, c/o Department of Physiology & Biochemistry, Medical & Biological Sciences Building, The University, Southampton SO9 3TU.
+Corrected proofs and typescripts should be returned without delay to Mr F. N. Wright, (British Journal of Nutrition), c/o Department of Physiology and Biochemistry, The University, Southampton, SO9 5NH.

-Contributors who reside outside Europe will receive, by airmail, proofs, but not the typescripts.
+Contributors who reside outside Europe will receive, by airmail, proofs of their papers, but not the typescripts.

 Reprints.
 Orders for reprints should be addressed to The University Press, Cambridge.
 Where at least one author of a paper is a member of The Nutrition Society, twenty-five reprints are supplied free of cost.
-Additional reprints may be purchased if the Press are notified on the appropriate form immediately the proof is received.
+Additional reprints may be purchased if the Press are notified on the appropriate form immediately the proof of the paper is received.